Twitter bios: Who are you, really?

 Disappointing on occasion though are the Twitter bios people write for themselves.
 A mere 160 characters to sit on your Twitter account permanently and try to encapsulate who you are and why people should be interested in you.
 Folks who are using Twitter strictly as a marketing tool are the worst, describing themselves as flatly and as soullessly as the plastic widgets they’re attempting to push on you.
 And some traits are dropped in so commonly and so lazily as to lose all meaning – “coffee drinker,” for example, which is about as distinguishing as saying you’re an “oxygen breather.”

 I’m also puzzled as to why some Tweeps waste characters with “Tweets are my own,” “Retweets are not endorsements” and “I follow back!”
 I understand that if you want to mouth off about how badly last night’s Stanley Cup playoff game went, you don’t want anyone to possibly infer that your profane criticism of the refereeing reflects the official views and positions of the ABC Company.
 I think most people are smart enough to understand that although we all work, we all have private lives as well.
 My Twitter life is entirely disengaged from my work life, even though there are people I work with who follow me (and I follow them).
 But I don’t talk about work.
 EVER.
 I don’t say where I work and I don’t bitch about work.
 Look, I’m at work all day, every day, and I have enough of it on my mind without it spilling into my social media life too.
 Saying “Tweets are my own” is just dumb though.
-Of course they’re you’re own.
+Of course they’re your own.
 They’re not Phil’s, and they’re not Uncle Frank’s, and people get that.

 “Retweets are not endorsements” is another one that to me, is a waste of space.
 I mean, I suppose there’s the fear that you might retweet somebody’s joke about airline travel only to find out a few weeks later that he once got arrested for masturbating in a park, and suddenly you’re a supporter of public self-pleasure by association or some such nonsense.
 Look, I can think Braveheart is a great movie and no one would ever accuse me of sympathizing with some of the reprehensible views that Mel Gibson has espoused publicly.
 When you retweet something, it’s because you thought that particular statement was worth sharing again.
 You’re not suddenly a staunch enthusiast of everything that person has ever said.
 I think this is one we just need to agree on collectively and then, just as collectively, remove it from every single Twitter bio on earth.